trevino200/Mastering-Kubernetes/Authentication-config-files.md

 ## Distribute the Kubernetes Configuration Files

-Copy the appropriate `kube-proxy` kubeconfig files to each worker instance:
+Copy the appropriate `kube-proxy` kubeconfig files to each worker node instance:

 ```
-for instance in worker-1 worker-2; do
+for instance in minion-1 minion-2; do
   scp kube-proxy.kubeconfig ${instance}:~/
 done
 ```